eclipse-esmf/esmf-semantic-aspect-meta-model/CONTRIBUTING.md

 * Renaming an existing Property
 * Making an optional Property mandatory
 * Removing an existing Characteristic
-* Remove of an attribute of an existing class
+* Removing an attribute of an existing class
 * Change of the relationship between two classes (inheritance, aggregation, composition, etc.)

 ### Version Syntax for Specific Environments